aPurpleDev/monitoring/README.md

 # Monitoring Overview

 This is a node training projet, its purpose is to monitor system metrics and serve them in a REST API format.
-The project monitors CPU usage and HDD memory usage.
+The project monitors CPU usage, HDD memory usage and Database statistics.
 Every 5 seconds, it inserts the data in a Postgres database.
 Various routes documented below allows user to fetch data.